 Some hepatitis C infections are acute and the infection clears or improves on its own without treatment within a few months.
 Acute infections are more common in women.

 Hepatitis C can also be chronic, meaning the infection doesn’t clear on its own, but rather progresses and damages the liver.
-Symptoms of chronic hepatitis include:
+Symptoms of chronic hepatitis and liver damage include:

 - bruising or bleeding